shearwavesplitter/MFASTR/ReadMe.md

 #### data_csv

-Contains .csv files of the shear wave splitting and travel time data for the Rotokawa and Ngatamariki geothermal fields (2012-2015). .csv tables from the correspodning paper *(Anisotropy as an Indicator for Reservoir Changes: Example from the Rotokawa and Ngatamariki Geothermal Fields, New Zealand)* can also be found here.
+Contains .csv files of the shear wave splitting and travel time data for the Rotokawa and Ngatamariki geothermal fields (2012-2015). .csv tables from the corresponding paper *(Anisotropy as an Indicator for Reservoir Changes: Example from the Rotokawa and Ngatamariki Geothermal Fields, New Zealand)* can also be found here.

 #### Installation